Financial-Times/origami/apps/astro-website/src/content/documentation/tutorials/create-a-new-component-part-1.md

 Usually the Origami team will own an Origami component which is used by multiple teams or groups, but anybody can create and share an Origami component.

 In this tutorial we'll build an Origami component.
 Our example component will display a "hello world" message and include a button which will count the number of times it was clicked.
 Visually the component will include multiple variations to suit reader facing (core brand) and internal (internal brand) projects.
-We'll also discuss how to document and publish an Origami component so it is visible in the [Origami Registry](https://registry.origami.ft.com/components).
+We'll also discuss how to document and publish an Origami component so it is visible in [Storybook](https://origami.ft.com/storybook/).

 ## Prerequisites